 The celebrations take place in a different city every three years.
-In 2013, Rio de Janeiro hosted the festivities, and in 2016, young people from all over the world came together in Krakow, Poland, to celebrate their relationship with God and with each other, and to take the opportunity to attend an audience with the Pope.
-From Mission Week to the Pope’s address, the World Youth Day festivities are invariably a resounding success – and the countdown has already begun ahead of the next WYD festival, due to take place in Panama in 2019.
+In 2013, Rio de Janeiro hosted the festivities, 2016 saw the gathering take place in Krakow, Poland, and in 2019, young people from all over the world came together in Panama, to celebrate their relationship with God and with each other, and to take the opportunity to attend an audience with the Pope.
+From Mission Week to the Pope’s address, the World Youth Day festivities are invariably a resounding success – and the countdown has already begun ahead of the next WYD festival, due to take place in Lisbon in 2022.

 In 1984, as the Holy Year of Redemption drew to a close, Pope St John Paul II issued an open invitation to young people all over the world, asking them to join together for an International Jubilee of Youth in St Peter’s Square.
 The response was overwhelming, and on Palm Sunday, over 300,000 young people from different cultures and different nations came together in a jubilant celebration of faith.

 On this day, Pope St John Paul II passed on what is now known as the World Youth Day Cross, a symbol of Christ’s love for humanity to be carried across the world.
 Welcoming all who had travelled to Rome, he said: